ICSE 2025

 For full research papers, all the above criteria are expected to be met as much as possible and to a high degree.
 Evaluation of short papers may focus on one of the criteria more to make up for some weaknesses in another.
 For example, evaluating the “soundness of the contribution” may be limited for papers presenting approaches that have not been fully evaluated, and greater attention may be paid to the “originality” criterion in such cases.
 For experience reports, “appropriate consideration of relevant literature” will be interpreted as at a level appropriate for an experience report, i.e. not a full or systematic review but due consideration of closely related research and practitioner works.
 For opinion, vision, method, and meta-research papers, “soundness of the contribution” will be evaluated by considering the soundness of the arguments presented and the feasibility of the new ideas for real-world application, whether in software practice or research.

-By submitting to this track, authors acknowledge that they conform to the authorship policy of the ACM (https://www.acm.org/publications/policy-on-authorship), and the authorship policy of the IEEE (https://journals.ieeeauthorcenter.ieee.org/become-an-ieee-journal-author/publishing-ethics/definition-of-authorship/).
+• By submitting to this track, authors acknowledge that they conform to the authorship policy of the ACMhttps://www.acm.org/publications/policies/new-acm-policy-on-authorship ), and the authorship policy of the IEEE (https://journals.ieeeauthorcenter.ieee.org/become-an-ieee-journal-author/publishing-ethics/ethical-requirements/Ethical Requirements ).

 Conference Attendance Expectation

 If a submission is accepted, at least one author of the paper is required to register for and attend the full 3-day technical conference and present the paper.
-The presentation is expected to be delivered in person, or online if this is impossible due to travel limitations (related to, e.g., health, visa, or COVID-19 prevention).
+We are assuming that the conference will be in-person, and if it is virtual or hybrid, virtual presentations may be possible.
+These matters will be discussed with the authors closer to the date of the conference.

 Important Dates